Building self-confidence is just one component in the lifelong journey of self improvement. Be sure to check out my foundational posts as well:

 The thing is, you have no idea why they didn’t smile or say hello back.
 They could very well be crushed that their cat just died.

 You can’t automatically assume that their response has anything to do with you.
-In fact, things like that almost always have more to do with what’s going on inside them.
+In fact, situations like that almost always have more to do with what’s going on inside them.

 Either way, your self-confidence, self-esteem, and self-worth shouldn’t be diminished because of it.

-Similarly, your self-confidence, self-esteem, and self-worth shouldn’t be boosted if they give you a huge smile and warm hello.
+Similarly, your self-confidence, self-esteem, and self-worth shouldn’t be boosted just because they give you a huge smile and warm hello.

 These things should remain unchanged regardless of how other people react to you.